The latest Home Office statistics -

 animals used in scientific procedures

 The Home Office releases statistics of scientific procedures on animals each year.
-Numbers reached a minimum in 2001 at a little under 3 million, but have since risen steadily to almost 4 million.
-The latest Home Office Statistic on animals used in scientific procedures are for 2018.
+Numbers reached a minimum in 2001 at a little under 3 million, but have since risen steadily.
+The latest Home Office Statistics on animals used in scientific procedures are for 2019.

 93% of procedures (both for experimental and breeding purposes) used mice, fish and rats.

-The Home Office reported that experimental procedures accounted for half of all procedures (1.80 million) carried out on animals in 2018.
-It added that 56% of these experimental procedures were for the purpose of basic research, most commonly focusing on the immune system, the nervous system and cancer.
-In this area, 60% of procedures used mice, 17% used fish and 9% used rats.
+The Home Office reported that experimental procedures accounted for over half of all procedures (1.73 million) carried out on animals in 2019.
+It added that almost 1 million (984,000) were for the purpose of basic research, most commonly focusing on the immune system, nervous system, and oncology (cancer).

-The remaining procedures (1.72 million) were categorised as procedures for the creation and breeding of genetically altered (GA) animals.
+The remaining procedures (1.72 million) were for the creation and breeding of genetically altered (GA) animals.
+88% of these procedures were to maintain and breed established GA lines and 12% were for the creation of new lines.

 The full statistics can be viewed on the Home Office website.